Magdalena León de Leal: Early life and education

 Magdalena León Gómez was born in Barichara, Santander, Colombia, June 30, 1939.
 She was the fifth of nine siblings, seven girls and two boys.
 Her father was Juan Francisco León, a liberal merchant who owned a fabric store.
 She had the affection and care of two mother-figures, her mother, Lola Gómez de León and her aunt, Tata, Magdalena explains, recalling her early life.
 She also remembers the violence in her home town and, as a consequence of threats, the transfer of her family to Bucaramanga when she was seven years old.

 She began the third year of elementary school at the Franciscan nuns' school and graduated from high school there.
 There, in her fifth year of high school, she met Monserrat Ordóñez, a future writer, with whom she struck up a friendship.
 Educated in Barcelona and with a large library, Ordóñez made it easy for León to connect with books and libraries, awakening her passion for knowledge.
 In the company of her older brother who had studied medicine, she moved to Bogotá to enroll in the National University of Colombia.
 She initially decided on studying economics until she was recruited by Orlando Fals Borda and Camilo Torres Restrepo, a pioneer of Liberation theology and co-founder of the first sociology faculty in Latin America.
-León entered with the first sociology class, a newly-founded department at the National University (1959-1962).
+León entered with the first sociology class, a newly founded department at the National University (1959–1962).

 The group of students included of four women and twelve or thirteen men and were led by Fals, Torres, and Andrew Pierce; Virginia Gutiérrez de Pineda joined later.
 León studied various subjects with them: rural sociology taught by Fals, which included field trips to discover and transform reality; methodology with Torres with whom she visited the poor neighborhoods of Bogotá; and family anthropology, with Gutiérrez de Pineda, who, at that time, was conducting pioneering research on the family in Colombia.
-León graduated in 1963 and was awarded a Rockefeller Foundation scholarship to study at the University of Washington, where she received a masters degree.
+León graduated in 1963 and was awarded a Rockefeller Foundation scholarship to study at the University of Washington, where she received a master's degree.

 In 1967, she married Francisco Leal, a sociology student.
 After her first daughter, Claudia Maria, was born, León returned to the U.S., to the University of Wisconsin.
 Later, she gave birth to her second daughter, Marta Biviana.